Springs with Forced Displacement#

 b.
 Linear Combination of Delta Functions#

-Check that this produced the correct thing by plotting the discretized version below.
+Apply this to the displacement from the previous exercise and check that it produces the correct thing by plotting the discretized version below.

 def PlotD(D):